-The directors accept responsibility for the preparation of the annual financial statements set out on pages 3 to 37 that give a true and fair view in accordance with the International Financial Reporting Standards and in the manner required by the Companies and Allied Matters Act CAP C20 LFN 2004 and the Financial Reporting Council of Nigeria Act, No 6, 2011.
+The directors accept responsibility for the preparation of the annual financial statements set out on pages 3 to 37 that give a true and fair view in accordance with Statements of Accounting Standards applicable in Nigeria and in the manner required by the Companies and Allied Matters Act of Nigeria and the Financial Reporting Council of Nigeria Act, 2011.

-The directors further accept responsibility for maintaining adequate accounting records as required by the Companies and Allied Matters Act CAP C20, LFN, 2004 and for such internal control as the directors determine as necessary to enable the preparation of financial statements that are free from material misstatement whether due to fraud or error.
+The directors further accept responsibility for maintaining adequate accounting records as required by the Companies and Allied Matters Act of Nigeria and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material miss-statement whether due to fraud or error.